ryanduchin/music-video-collector/README.md

 ** horizontal scroll user show page
 ** Edit post,playlist
 * thumbnail links extend too far!!
+* sign-in and landing pages
+* user show view optimization (tile size, layout, side scroll)
+* Thumbnail spacing from each other!
+* like/follow icons broken on big views, why??

 ## Feedback from Chris Review
 * submissions clicking ENTER i dont know what happens (event listener was to 'submit')
 * no playlist to add to on new user. maybe on user creation make an auto playlist?
-* follow button not obvious
+* follow button not obvious (splash page explanation?)
 * grid spacing - more vertical margin to separate videos
 * if no posts, say something - add video (not just a blank page) (post index, playlist show)
 * followed button on user page must say 'follow', not just have the icon